-A proactive way to reach out potential new scientific communities and international projects is to participate in their annual conference meetings or invite them to contribute to the annual event organized by the project.
+A proactive way to reach out to potential new scientific communities and international projects is to participate in their annual conference meetings or invite them to contribute to the annual event organized by the project.
+WP2 is closely monitoring all the relevant events, ensuring the representation of the project.
+As the COVID-19 pandemic situation in Q1 of 2022 improved, the project proactively seeks for opportunities for physical participation at events.